spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 </Tabs.TabPane>
 </Tabs>

-The cluster deployment may take several minutes depending on the cloud provider, node count, node sizes used, and the cluster profile.
+The cluster deployment process can take several minutes, approximately 15 to 30 min.
+The deployment time is affected by the selected cloud provider, cluster profile, cluster size, and the node pool configurations provided.
 You can learn more about the deployment progress by reviewing the event log.
 Click on the **Events** tab to check the event log.

 ![Update the cluster](/tutorials/deploy-clusters/aws/clusters_public-cloud_deploy-k8s-event_log.png)